ETHZ-INS/DLCAnalyzer/README.md

 Tracking <- CleanTrackingData(Tracking, likelihoodcutoff = 0.95)
 ```

-And we inspect our data to controll the integrity
+And we inspect our data to control the integrity:

 ```r